alokmaurya22/extrabite-backend-2/API_USE_DOCS/9_FOOD_REQUEST_API_DOCS.md

 - Any user can create or fulfill requests—there are no role restrictions.
 - The API is designed to be simple and user-friendly.
-- When the donor accepts, the status becomes `AWAITING_PICKUP` and OTP is generated for the receiver.
+- When the fulfiller accepts, the status becomes `AWAITING_PICKUP` and OTP is generated for the requester.
+- **Pickup code is only accessible to the requester via the `/pickup-code` endpoint.**

 ---